 Another hurdle that’s been removed?
 The Saudi government no longer imposes a $500 penalty for those taking more than one Umrah trip every five years.
 That fee would have added up to $2,500 for my family, so I’m glad that’s not a problem anymore.

 In 2016, taking a bus was the most efficient way to get from Mecca to Medina.
-Now, there is a high-speed train that travels directly between the two cities in just 3 hours.
-This is much more preferable to flying, which would require driving in the opposite direction of Medina and all the time-consuming fun stuff involved in air travel.
+Now, there is a high-speed train traveling directly between the two cities in just 3 hours.
+This is preferable to flying, which would require driving in the opposite direction of Medina and all the time-consuming fun stuff involved in air travel.

 Negative changes

 The biggest challenge is how we’ll get there.
-Last time, AAdvantage miles were super easy to earn via the Citi AAdvantage Platinum Card but now Citi has imposed a 48-mont rule on these sign-up bonuses.
+Last time, AAdvantage miles were super easy to earn via the Citi AAdvantage Platinum Card, but now Citi’s 48-month rule impacts these sign-up bonuses.

-Etihad doesn’t fly out of San Francisco anymore, so we’ll likely have to transit through LAX or IAD.
+Etihad no longer flies out of San Francisco, so we’ll likely have to transit through LAX or IAD.
 I’m not a fan of connecting flights when traveling with kids, so I’m aiming for an alternative.

 Final thoughts